cedheim/TempSoft.CQRS/docs/thoughts.md

     * Each query builder actor is the identified by the event type?
         * No, each query builder can have multiple event types, os it needs to be something else.
 Maybe we assign a Guid to query builders on creation...
 No since there are different runtimes query builders will get different Guids.
         * Go by type name on query builder.

+# Event Streams
+An event stream is a stream of events with a certain filter.
+* Should the filter be declared on creation?
+* Events are ordered.
+* Should be able to stream events from the beginning or from a certain point in time.
+* How are event streams handled?
+Should they push events?
+    * Are Event Streams actively pushing events or are the Projectors polling event streams?
+    * Event streams are directly connected to projectors?
+Is it a 1:1 relationship or can we have several EventStreams for a single Projector.
+* Should present a method ReadNext(CancellationToken) which returns the next event on the stream and blocks async until it comes.
+* When registering each EventStream declares their filter?
+* We can use named partitions.
+* Basically each event stream is a stateless service?
+Maybe stateful, which is named?
+We should try to use stateless entities as far as possible.
+*

+# Projectors
+Projectors read from Event Streams to create Query Models.
+* It doesn't have to be a query model, it can also be something like publishing events to Web Sockets.
+* How do we handle projectors?
+Is each projector a stateless service?
+Or is there a "Projector" stateless service which hosts the projectors?
+* Who remembers the point at which the projector last read events?

+# Event Topics
+We treat "Event Streams" as Topics on the Event Bus.
+Each Topic can be replayed from the beginning and has a state.
+Each Topic is a stateless service, which stores its state in a cosmos db.
+Each Topic keeps track of a pointer to the top of its event stream.
+If an topic does not have a pointer it will replay the entire event stream.
+There are standard Event Topics it also possible to implement specific event streams depending on specific needs.
+Should Event Topics be stateful services?